slint-ui/slint/docs/reference/src/language/index.rst

 - Declare animations on properties and states to make the user interface feel alive.
 - Build your own re-usable components and share them in `.slint` module files.
 - Define data structures and models and access them from programming languages.
-- Build highly customized user interfaces with the :ref:`builtin elements <Builtin Elements>` and pre-built :ref:`widgets <Widgets>` provided.
+- Build highly customized user interfaces with the :ref:`primitive elements <Primitive Elements>` and pre-built :ref:`widgets <Widgets>` provided.

 It only describes the user interface and it is not a programming language.
 The business